Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Introduction

-In this work, we study a multi-round mechanisms for computing CE in an exchange economy so as to generate fair and efficient allocations when the utilities are unknown a priori.
-At the beginning of each round, we allocate some resources to each agent; at the end of the round, agents report feedback on the allocation they received.
-The mechanism then uses this information to determine allocations in future rounds.
-Our contributions are as follows: \begin{enumerate}[leftmargin=0.3in] \item We formalize this online learning task with two loss functions: the first directly builds on the definition of a CE, while the latter is motivated by fairness and Pareto-efficiency considerations that arise in fair division.
+We study a multi-round mechanism for computing CE in an exchange economy so as to generate fair and efficient allocations when the exact utilities are \textit{unknown} a priori.
+A central mechanism is used to learn the user utilities over time via feedback from the agents.
+At the beginning of each round, the mechanism generates allocations; at the end of the round, agents report feedback on the allocation they received.
+The mechanism then uses this information to better learn the preferences.
+In particular, we focus on applications for fair division where a centralized mechanism can compute an allocation of these resources on each round, say, by estimating the utilities and finding their equilibria.

+In this pursuit, we first formalize this online learning task and construct two loss functions: the first $L^{\rm CE}$ directly builds on the definition of a CE, while the latter $L^{\rm PE}$ is motivated by the fairness and Pareto-efficiency considerations that arise in fair division.
+To make the learning problem tractable, we focus on a parametric class of utilities which include the constant elasticity of substitution (CES) utilities which feature prominently in the econometric literature and other application-specific utilities used in the systems literature.

-\item We develop a randomized online mechanism which learns utilities over rounds of allocations while simultaneously striving to achieve Pareto-efficient and fair allocations.
-We show that this mechanism achieves sublinear loss for both loss functions with both in-expectation and high-probability upper bounds (Theorems~\ref{thm:TS-anytime} and~\ref{thm:TS-finitehorizon}), under a general family of utility functions.
-To the best of our knowledge, this is the first work that studies CE without knowledge of user utilities; as such new analysis techniques are necessary.
+We develop a randomized online mechanism which efficiently learns utilities over rounds of allocations while simultaneously striving to achieve Pareto-efficient and fair allocations.
+We show that this mechanism achieves $\widetilde{O}(\sqrt{T})$ loss for the two loss functions with both in-expectation and high-probability upper bounds (Theorems~\ref{thm:TS-anytime} and~\ref{thm:TS-finitehorizon}), under a general family of utility functions.
+To the best of our knowledge, this is the first work that studies CE without knowledge of user utilities; as such different analysis techniques are necessary.
+For instance, finding a CE is distinctly different from a vanilla optimization task, and common strategies in bandit optimization such as upper-confidence-bound (UCB) based algorithms do not apply (details in~\ref{sec:alg}).
+Instead, our algorithm uses a sampling procedure to balance the exploration-exploitation trade-off.
+We develop new techniques both to bound the losses and to analyse the algorithm.
+Finally, we corroborate these theoretical insights with empirical simulations.